Church Road Well Field Project

 August 23, 2023, What is the number of lites per 24 hours being produced from the Church Road Well?
 Is this the full amount being contributed to the Chapman system?

-Karl Glackmeyer asked about 1 month ago
+Karl Glackmeyer asked 8 months ago

 Thank you for your interest.
 Church Road has been producing more than 2,600 m3/day I have included a supply source graph, as well this is the most recent Water Supply update: